 Third, it’s too easy to point out the immediate and noticeable change in the comfortable ride and sharpness in handling that comes out of using these Bilsteins.
 Reviewers make it sound like your truck will feel like a brand new ride – one that is vastly improved from the stock setup that you have before.

-At the end of the day, your shock absorbers are only there for your comfort and keeping your truck safe.
+At the end of the day, your shock absorbers are only there for your comfort and to keep your truck safe.
 So, how can we not say that these are the best shocks for F150 trucks – or at least one of them?

 #4 – Best OEM Equivalent Shocks for F150 – KYB Excel-G Gas Shock

 We don’t think it’s too much of a secret to say that car manufacturers aren’t giving you the absolute best product, part by part, that they possibly can.
-We’re not saying that they aren’t giving you a high quality vehicle in your F150 – but there still are spots that we can improve things, for sure.
+We’re not saying that they aren’t giving you a high-quality vehicle in your F150 – but there still are spots where we can improve things, for sure.

 Installing this KYB shock would be a great way to start – or continue – improving your truck.
 These shocks are specifically designed to bring back the stock handling and control that your F150 had when you first bought it.

-Featuring a seamless working cylinder with a Teflon coated piston band, you will end up with a seal that last longer than your stock shocks ever would have all the while upping your ride quality.
+Featuring a seamless working cylinder with a Teflon coated piston band, you will end up with a seal that lasts longer than your stock shocks ever would have, all the while upping your ride quality.

 Shocks Buyers Guide